yang530/laravel_crud_forum/README.md

 - Create, read, update, and delete forum posts
 - Leaving comments for posts
 - Basic user interface for interacting with the forum
-- Validation and error handling
+- User Input validation and error handling

 ## Requirements